HEP-FCC/fcc-tutorials/developing-fcc-software/FccCMakeGuide.md

 SW, a Makefile is provided in the top level directory, so `make` can be invoked there to build FCCSW.
 To rebuild a single package
 `make packagename` is sufficient.

+Note that single subdirectory cannot be installed individually at the moment.
+If you need to install, it is best to compile everything in the beginning (which may take a while), and then work with the build folder.
+Any changes should only lead to the changed subdirectories being recompiled.

 When adding new source files to a package, the CMake build system needs to be made aware of them.
 Usually `CMakeLists.txt` contains a wildcard expression that adds all implementation files in a subfolder, e.g.